 The evidence supporting Respectful Relationships is overwhelming and comes from respected institutions such as the World Health Organisation and The Royal Commission into Family Violence.
 Helping children develop an understanding of healthy relationships and respect is key to preventing family violence in the future.

-In 2014-15, Respectful Relationships education in schools was trialed across 19 schools, reaching 1700 teachers and 4000 students and was found to have had a positive effect on students’ attitudes, knowledge and skills, and school policies, culture and ethos.
+In 2014-15, Respectful Relationships education in schools was trialled across 19 schools, reaching 1700 teachers and 4000 students and was found to have had a positive effect on students’ attitudes, knowledge and skills, and school policies, culture and ethos.

 The primary prevention of family violence